• Skip to primary navigation

 A bowl of peas next to a checked towel and some mint leaves.

 Minted peas are such a simple, but understated side dish.
-Frozen peas mixed with some spring onion and fresh mint and a little lemon for freshness.
+Frozen peas mixed with some spring onion and fresh mint leaves and a little squeeze of lemon juice for freshness.
 It will add a lightness to any meal, as well as a pop of colour.

-If you are looking for some other pea recipes, why not try our Chicken and Pea Risotto or Spring Green Pasta?
+If you are looking for some other pea recipes, why not try our easy Savoury Muffins, comforting Chicken and Pea Risotto or our light and fresh Spring Green Pasta?

 Jump to: